 Important Note: It is the applicant’s responsibility to allow sufficient time for the ETS to score and report test results.
 Please refer to the ETS website (http://www.ets.org/gre) to access the Detailed Score Reporting Schedule for the GRE exam.

 Given that most graduate students need financial assistance, need is not a factor; financial awards are offered on the basis of merit, using criteria very similar to that used to judge acceptance into the program.
+In addition, our department has dedicated resources specifically to support our commitment to a diverse student population.
 There are no additional forms to complete for scholarships.